rayaanr/SOLMate/README.md

 - **Multi-Token Payments**: Accept SOL or any SPL token

 ### 🔐 Enterprise-Grade Authentication
+- **Web3Auth Embedded Wallet**: Integrated using the MetaMask Embedded Wallet SDK (Web3Auth Plug and Play)
+- **Simple UI for Connection**: When a user starts an action (like checking balance, swap, or transfer), the system prompts them to connect their wallet through a Web3Auth-powered modal.
-- **Web3Auth Embedded Wallet**: Social login with Google, Twitter, GitHub, or email
+- **Social & Email Login**: Sign in with Google, Twitter, GitHub, or email — no seed phrase needed.
-- **Seamless Wallet Creation**: No seed phrase needed
+- **Transaction Flow**:
+  1. User gives a command (e.g., "Swap 10 USDC to SOL").
+  2. SOLMate prepares the transaction and shows details in plain English.
+  3. Web3Auth wallet pops up for confirmation.
+  4. The user reviews and approves.
+- **Cross-Device Sync**: Wallet access continues across devices using the same social/email login.

 ---